emerconn/dlqt/README.md

 The system consists of:
 1. `dlqt` - Developer CLI tool for secure message retriggering
 2. `dlqtools` - Admin CLI tool with direct Service Bus access
-3. `authservice` - Containerized API service for secure message retriggering
+3. `auth` - Containerized API service for secure message retriggering
 4. Azure Service Bus with RBAC for the auth service

 **Developer Workflow:**
-- Developers use `dlqt retrigger` which calls the `authservice` API with their Azure AD token
+- Developers use `dlqt retrigger` which calls the `auth` API with their Azure AD token
 - The auth service validates the token and performs the retrigger operation using its managed identity
 - Developers cannot modify message contents, only retrigger